jhildenbiddle/css-vars-ponyfill/docs/index.md

 Determines how the ponyfill handles modern browsers with native CSS custom property support.

 When `true`, the ponyfill will only transform custom properties, generate CSS, and trigger callbacks in legacy browsers that lack native support.
 When `false`, the ponyfill will treat all browsers as legacy, regardless of their support for CSS custom properties.

+**Tip:** Setting this value to `false` allows for testing in modern browsers when legacy browsers are not accessible and easier debugging using developer tools only available in modern browsers.

 **Example**